evanjo03/testing/README.md

 # Status BOT

 ## Purpose
-The application takes work order numbers and changes the status of the work order for invoicing in a portal.
-The process automates a phone-dialing process previously handled by associates.
+The application takes work order numbers and changes the status of the work order for invoicing in an online portal.
+The application automates a phone-dialing process previously handled by associates in the work place, saving several hours per week.

 ## Built With
 * Node.js